agourlay/agourlay.github.io/content/blog/2022-07-11-rust-performance-retrospective-part1.md

 ## Future work

-Obviously I am still interested in making `hprof-slurp` faster - hopefully not at the expense of code readability.
+Obviously, I am still interested in making `hprof-slurp` faster — hopefully not at the expense of code readability.

-Outside of the performance concern, I believe the ouput could still be improved to be more useful.
+Outside of the performance concern, I believe the output could still be improved to be more useful.

 First, I would like to validate the precision of the statistics reported by comparing the output of `hprof-slurp` against the existing tools.
 My gut feeling is that the numbers are not too far off and serve as a pretty good proxy.

 Moreover, additional extractions could be performed as long as it happens in a single pass, such as rendering the complete thread stack traces at the moment of the heap dump.

-Feel free to reach out if you have suggestions.
+Feel free to [reach out](/pages/about) if you have suggestions.

 ## Conclusion

-This article has shown that [hprof-slurp](https://github.com/agourlay/hprof-slurp) got faster over time and that it is now processing heap dumps at around 1Gb/s.
+This article has shown that [hprof-slurp](https://github.com/agourlay/hprof-slurp) has gotten faster over time and that it is now processing heap dumps at around 1Gb/s.

-It fullfills the initial goal which was to offer a quick overview of large heap dumps using a regular developer machine.
+It fulfills the initial goal, which was to offer a quick overview of large heap dumps using a regular developer machine.

-The next articles of this series will go through a selection of the most interesting optimizations which had the largest impact on performance.
+The next articles in this series will go through a selection of the most interesting optimizations that had the largest impact on performance.

-In the meantime you can try to reproduce those results or even better, analyze larger real world heap dumps!
+In the meantime, you can try to reproduce those results or, even better, analyze larger real-world heap dumps!